 Motherwort and lemon balm are sisters in the Mint family, and together they make a brew that is soothing to the savage beast.
 If you are up late and unable to sleep due to stress and anxiety, pouring a glass of this brew can do the trick!

 Motherwort is a healer.
-Well named as a Mother, she wants to nurture and strengthen you, to help you mellow out from anxiety and tension.
+Well named as a mother, she wants to nurture and strengthen you, to help you mellow out from anxiety and tension.
 Motherwort is a tonic for the heart – both the cardiovascular system as well as for heartbreak and emotional fluctuations.
 Does your heart flutter like a trapped bird in a cage?
-Motherwort wants to hold you close and safe to allow you to breathe deep and relax.
+Motherwort wants to hold you close and keep you safe to allow you to breathe deep and relax.
 Are you wracked by grief that you have swallowed and not dealt with?
 Motherwort might be hard on you at first, but it’s worth it.
 Like a strong mother, she won’t hold back from honesty.
 She’ll hold your hand and help you to find that hidden grief, acknowledge it, be vulnerable and heal.

 While motherwort holds you close and lets you cry it out, Lemon Balm is a light, little green fairy that flutters around you, giggling and giving you bubbles of hope.
 She’s a very helpful ally if you have anxiety or jangled nerves.
 Lemon balm has some sedative and analgesic qualities, helping with stress headaches, mild tummy upset, and menstrual cramping.
 I’m also fond of lemon balm because I always accidentally type it out as “Lemon Blam” and that makes me giggle.
 BLAM!